scriptotek/alma-slipsomat/README.md

 You will need Python 2.7 or 3.3 or later.
 Install using `python setup.py install`, or `pip install -e . ` if you plan to hack on the script and want an *editable install*.

-Once installed, you can run `slipsomat` from any directory containing

-* a `slipsomat.cfg` file with information about the Alma instance you connect to and login credentials
-* a `xsl` folder containing all the (modified and unmodified) XSLT files
-* a `defaults` folder containing the default versions of the XSLT files

-Our own files can be found at https://github.com/scriptotek/alma-letters-ubo

-To get started with your own files, you can create an empty directory with a `slipsomat.cfg` holding the following
+Once installed, you can run `slipsomat` from any directory containing a `slipsomat.cfg` file.
+To get started with your own files, you can create an empty directory with a `slipsomat.cfg` with the following contents:

 ```
 [login]